-Kenrick Bagnall is Vice President & CISO for the Cyber Security Global Alliance and head of their Cyber Crime Task Force.
-He is also a Detective Constable with the Toronto Police Service where he currently serves as a cybercrime investigator.
-Prior to joining the Toronto Police Service, he spent twenty years working in the Information Technology industry primarily in the financial services sector.
-During this time, he spent twelve years working in Bermuda where he was a Senior Network Analyst for the Bank of Butterfield, then an IT Manager for Flag Telecom and then Senior Vice President of Information Technology for CAPITAL G Bank (now Clarien Bank) before returning to Canada in 2005.
-He is also a cybersecurity instructor, writer, and podcast host.
+Kenrick Bagnall is Vice President of the Cyber Crime Task Force at the Cyber Security Global Alliance.
+He is also a Detective Constable with the Toronto Police Service.
+Prior to joining the Toronto Police Service Kenrick spent twenty years working in the Information Technology industry primarily in the financial services sector.
+During this time, Kenrick spent twelve years working in Bermuda where he was a Senior Network Analyst for the Bank of Butterfield, then an IT Manager for Flag Telecom and then as Senior Vice President of Information Technology for CAPITAL G Bank (now Clarien Bank) before returning to Canada in 2005.
+Cyber Centre (C3) section of Intelligence Services where he currently serves as a Senior Cybercrime Investigator, and also instructs at the Toronto Police College on the Internet Facilitated Investigations course.

 Randy Pestana is the Associate Director for Cybersecurity Policy at the Jack D. Gordon Institute for Public Policy and the Director of Education and Training at Cybersecurity@FIU.
 In these roles, he is responsible for managing the institutes cyber-related partnerships to include U.S. Departments of Commerce, Defense, Homeland Security, Labor, State, and Veterans Affairs, the Organization of American States (OAS), and numerous industry partners across the cybersecurity community.
 His technical specialization is in International Relations with focuses on U.S. foreign policy, security studies, and cybersecurity.
-Most of his work has been linked to cybersecurity threats facing the United States and its partners and allies.
+Most of his work has been linked to cybersecurity education, training, and workforce development, as well as international security threats facing the United States and its partners and allies.

 Mario Montoto is the President of Codesur, an Argentine company providing products and services to the Argentinian military and other clients, with the Global View division supplying surveillance cameras to Buenos Aires and other municipalities.
 He also serves as President of Taeda Foundation, an Argentine publishing house hosting events and seminars on strategic global issues such as natural resources, technology, and sustainable development, which has also published a monthly magazine on issues of Latin American interest related to regional growth, the environment, energy, defense, public security, science and technolog.
 He also serves as the President of the Argentine-Israeli Chamber of Commerce.

 Sam Howell is a Research Assistant with the Technology and National Security Program at CNAS.
 Her research interests include military applications of artificial intelligence, military effectiveness, and military innovation.
 Prior to joining CNAS, sheworked as an intelligence analyst at a risk consulting firm in Washington, DC.
 She also formerly worked as a counterterrorism researcher at the National Consortium for the Study of Terrorism and Responses to Terrorism (START) and as a staff assistant on Capitol Hill.
 She holds an M.A. in Security Policy Studies from the George Washington University.
 She received her B.A. in Medical Humanities with a minor in Political Science from Baylor University.

 Cristobal Ramon is an independent expert on U.S. and global migration policy.
 He has served as a migration policy consultant to organizations, such as the Migration Policy Institute, the George W. Bush Institute, the Episcopal Church's Office of Government Relations, and the Presidents' Alliance on Higher Education and Immigration.
-He previously worked for both the Immigration Project at the Bipartisan Policy Center and the National Immigration Forum and interned with the Migration Policy Institute, the German Marshall Fund's Migration Program and the U.S. Helsinki Commission.
+He previously worked for both the Immigration Project at the Bipartisan Policy Center and the National Immigration Forum and interned with the Migration Policy Institute.
+As a student, he interned for the Migration Policy Institute, the German Marshall Fund's Migration Program and the U.S. Helsinki Commission.
 During his master's program he focused on comparative U.S.-EU immigration policy.
 In addition, he researched Spain's immigration policy as a Fulbright Scholar at the Universidad Carlos III de Madrid.